MpStyle/MToolkit/README.md

 I know, someone can says "Use Zend Framwork, CakePHP!", but I could answer: "They are very good toolkits, but they aren't the toolkit that I want!" :P

+The development model of MToolkit is *rolling release*.
+I search some people (developer or not) to increase and modify this strategy: my goal is to manage the versioning of this framework.

 The experiences with other toolkit in different platforms have led to create this toolkit.